 The goal with that challenge was to lose 10 pounds in that timeframe.
 Little did I know just how unrealistic that was.
 Although, to my credit, I did lose 6.8 pounds.
 However, I had to really work for that.

 During that time I did my normal 20-minute kettlebell workout sessions every Monday through Friday.
-In addition to that, each of those evenings I would jump on the exercise bike for a half hour.
-I also was able to stick with the intermittent fasting and mostly avoid junk foods.
+In addition to that, each of those evenings I would jump on the exercise bike for a half-hour.
+I also was able to stick with intermittent fasting and mostly avoid junk foods.
 Overall, I still think of the result as a success.

 So what happened?
 Why have I been stuck at the same weight for months now?

 The answer is simple.
 There have been too many gluttonous moments when I should’ve been staying strict with my diet.
 Emotional eating, stress eating, giving in to temptation occurred way too much even If I didn’t think so at the time.
 I’ve still been on the Paleo diet for the most part, but those breaks have been a killer.

 The latest splurge in bad eating happened last week.
 An out-of-state trip for a family emergency and then the celebration of my wife’s birthday led to a severe lack of disciplined eating.
 I crossed over the 200-pound mark and that’s when I knew I need to challenge myself again.